remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 This confirms the `hostPath` volume correctly maps the Minikube VM's `/mnt/shared` into the container.

-### With Vagrantfile-Based Multi-VM Kubernetes Setup
+### Method B: Using Vagrantfile-Based Multi-VM Kubernetes Setup

 If you deployed the application using [Method 1: Using Vagrant/Ansible Cluster](../../../README.md#method-1-using-vagrantansible-cluster), , follow these steps: